Heading to Sapporo? This short, sharp guide skips the fluff—get the essentials for an epic trip (top hostels below)!

 GETTING AROUND

-- Sapporo is Japan’s easiest-to-navigate city, with city blocks named and numbered according to the point of the compass.
+- Sapporo is Japan’s easiest-to-navigate city, with city blocks named and numbered according to compass directions.

 - The city’s organized transportation system consists of the subway, tram and privately-owned bus companies.
 One-day passes for unlimited use of the subway cost ¥800 while a one-day pass for unlimited use of the network costs ¥1000.